 We educate and advocate for our local artists and arts organizations in a variety of ways: professional development workshops, training about national best practices, research on the economic impact of the area’s cultural sector, and relationships with elected officials and civic leaders.
 We know that a strong, well-informed, and unified voice will help to ensure a healthy creative community.

-- Informational Presentations – Cultural Office staff members make informational presentations throughout the year for community organizations like the Regional Leaders Forum, Leadership Pikes Peak, the Colorado Springs Rotary Club, the Pikes Peak Club, and the Regional Business Alliance.
+- Cultural Office staff members make informational presentations throughout the year for community organizations like the Regional Leadership Forum, Leadership Pikes Peak, Funder’s Forum, Colorado Springs Rotary Club, Pikes Peak Club, and the Colorado Springs Chamber and EDC.
 If your organization would like to arrange for a presentation, please email andy@CulturalOffice.org.

-- Collaborations with Local Municipalities – The Cultural Office works with area municipalities throughout El Paso and Teller Counties to educate elected leaders about the importance of a robust creative sector relative to the region’s growth and economic vitality.
-Cultural Office staff also work to support area municipalities that are involved in Colorado Creative Industries’ Creative District program, encourage cultural collaboration across the region, and serve as the primary resource for elected officials about cultural life in the Pikes Peak region.
+- The Cultural Office works with area municipalities throughout El Paso and Teller Counties to educate elected leaders about the importance of a robust creative sector relative to the region’s growth and economic vitality.
+Cultural Office staff also work to support area municipalities that are involved in Colorado Creative Industries’ Creative District program, encourage cultural collaboration across sectors, and serve as the primary resource for elected officials about cultural life in the Pikes Peak region.

 - The Cultural Office staff and board periodically present workshops to arts organizations and artists around meaningful topic areas such as marketing, intellectual property law, audience development, governance and other best practices.

 - In October of 2014, the Cultural Office hosted its first AIR:Shift™ Workshop for area creatives and others interested in learning more about the importance of arts and culture in our community.
 Subsequent workshops took place over the weekends of January 22-24, 2016 and February 3-5, 2017.
 Currently, there are no plans for additional workshops.